shjang7/daily_tech_journal/README.md

 It is different from the data saving place of user's information.
 Cookie does not use server's resources, Session uses server's resources.
 The session has better at security, and Cookie has better response speed.

-## React
-#### Why Hooks are preferred than using classes (28.jan.2020)
-Hooks provide intuitive API such as useState, useEffect.
-Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.

 ## Data structures